learn-co-students/nyc-web-021720/23-intro-to-DOM/README.md

 - [ ] Use JS to add, remove, and edit DOM nodes

 ### The Document Object Model Overview
+> The DOM is the browser's programmatic representation of the web page (the HTML).
+This means we can manipulate the DOM using JavaScript to change what we see on the web page.

 - What is the DOM?
   - The DOM (Document Object Model) is a representation of an HTML document as a **tree** (more on this later) that can be manipulated with JavaScript
   - Javascript is a language created to manipulate the DOM